Say NO to David Seymour’s End of Life Choice Bill

 This Bill has been referred to the Justice Select Committee, not the Health Committee, which is appropriate because what it proposes is not part of health care.

 The Bill proposes a profound change to the Crimes Act: that some people should be allowed to intentionally end the lives of other people.
 The ultimate choice and control will be with the system and its agents, not with the person who dies.

 “[The Bill] removes a principle at the core of the law written to protect everybody, and particularly the most vulnerable, and that is the blanket prohibition against taking the life of another.
 That is at the core of our criminal law that protects everybody, particularly the most vulnerable.
 In removing that prohibition, which has been in our law for as long as this country has existed, this Parliament is taking a huge step.”

 “You know, we’re not creating medical procedure here; we’re creating an exemption from the criminal law against killing for a specified group—that is, doctors, who do not want to carry this burden.”

-– Rt Hon Bill English, Leader of the Opposition, during the First Reading debate on this Bill
+– Rt Hon Bill English during the First Reading debate on this Bill

 The Bill is about doctors.

 The bill proposes immunity from prosecution for medical practitioners who facilitate assisted suicide or euthanasia using lethal drugs.

 Why doctors?
 Why not vets, social workers, lawyers, pharmacists, counsellors, or a new profession?

 Doctors should not be required to intentionally end the lives of their patients.
 Doctors should only be required to make a medical diagnosis and a prognosis (an estimation of how quickly a disease will progress).